-support a sociocultural etiology of phobias.
+The use of Research to expand on and support a sociocultural etiology of phobias.
 Study detail is used (Knowledge & Understanding).
-Critical Thinking is used to challenge the extent of the usefulness of objects) into an 11-month-old baby.
-The pairing of the neutral the study, linked to ethics and replication. the procedure is unethical, it extends the argument.
+Critical Thinking is used to challenge the extent of the usefulness of the study, linked to ethics and replication.
+The response demonstrates a good use of ethical issues as it does not simply state that the procedure is unethical, it extends the argument.
 The command term is explicitly addressed (Focus).
 The paragraph is clear, coherent and grammatical (Clarity & Organisation) with effective use of terminology.

-The use of Research to expand on and support a sociocultural etiology of phobias.
-Understanding).
-Critical Thinking is used to challenge the extent of the validity of the interviews the researcher sought to determine the extent to which participants with a dog phobia harboured feelings of fear about the possible consequences of encountering a dog.
-The results support the TPM to some extent as very few of the non-phobic participants believed that any future encounter with a dog would result in fear whereas the dogphobic participants expressed an exaggerated fear of physical harm linked to possible future encounters with a dog.
+Operant conditioning forms the second phase of the Two-Process Model, the mechanisms via which the phobia is maintained.
+One study which investigated whether phobia of dogs was maintained via the mechanisms of operant conditioning is DiNardo (1988).
+Via the use of structured interviews the researcher sought to determine the extent to which participants with a dog phobia harboured feelings of fear about the possible consequences of encountering a dog.
+The results support the TPM to some extent as very few of the non-phobic participants believed that any future encounter with a dog would result in fear whereas the dog-phobic participants expressed an exaggerated fear of physical harm linked to possible future encounters with a dog.
 These findings may explain to some extent how operant conditioning maintains an established phobia but they are based solely on participants self-reporting their experiences with dogs and their anticipated fear, both of which may be subject to misremembering, social desirability bias or researcher bias (i.e. the researcher may have behaved in a way which suggested what the 'correct' answers should be).